shopware/docs/guides/plugins/plugins/storefront/add-custom-twig-function.md

 ### Creating the twig function

-For the sake of clarity, we will create a folder named Twig within the src folder.
-Within this we create a new php file.
-You can name this file whatever you want.
+For clarity, create a folder named `Twig` within the `src` folder.
+Then create a new php file with desired file name within the `Twig` folder.
+Refer to the below example :

-Let's have a look at the created file.

 {% code title="<plugin root>/src/Twig/SwagCreateMd5Hash.php" %}